 A common problem in churches and large rooms is echo and reverberation.
-While space is a factor in diminishing noise, in architectural rooms such as churches and those similar, the room construction promotes echo and reverberation and sustains noise and speech longer than typical.
+While space is a factor in diminishing noise, in architectural rooms such as Church In Wymoning Quiets Sanctuary and those similar, the room construction promotes echo and reverberation and sustains noise and speech longer than typical.
 All Noise Control suggested its popular acoustic wall panel the ANC-3000 product.

 While the Anc-3000 Wall panel is our standard noise absorption panel, it’s a perfect retrofit for virtually any application that is not in the path of high abuse areas.
 The rigid fiberglass fabric wrapped panel can be use aesthetically to absorb sound and significantly reduce and shorten the echo in rooms with substantial volume.
 Besides the selection of Guilford of Main colors, designer and customer specified fabrics are available for ordering.

 Once the panels were easily fixed to the wall with simple hardware (impaling flips, mechanical clips, adhesives or hook and loop are available), Family Life Church received instant benefits.
 The echo problem was solved and speech was easier to understand.

 We invite you to call All Noise Control at 561-964-9360 to discuss the noise control materials supplied to this particular middle school and are just as happy to listen to your individual needs and supply you with a customized All Noise Control Solution.
 You may also visit our acoustic wall panel page or specifically the ANC-3000 used in this partcular church for more information at www.allnoisecontrol.com.

 ANC-300 wall panels can be installed in a variety of ways.

 • The typical method is with impaling clips and adhesive (clips from Armstrong, adhesive by others).